apache/couchdb-fauxton/code-layout.md

 [assets/less/](assets/less), but any addon may contain its own `assets/less` subfolder containing whatever unique styles are needed.

+## Icons

+Fauxton uses icon fonts which are packaged as font files in the [assets/fonts](assets/fonts) folder.
+As the name implies, these are fonts that contain icons instead of letters and numbers.

+To use an icon, you simply add the corresponding `fonticon-<icon_name>` CSS class to the HTML element.
+E.g. `<i className="fonticon-attention-circled"></i>`.

+The CSS classes are defined in [assets/less/icon.less](assets/less/icon.less), which is a generated file.
+In order to add, update or remove icons, follow the steps outlined at [assets/iconfontgenerator/README.md](assets/iconfontgenerator/README.md).
+The source SVG files for each icon are located at [assets/icons](assets/icons).

 ## app/addons/components / app/addons/fauxton